spapas/spapas.github.io/content/spring-boot-settings.rst

 ----------

-Using the descibed file structure you should be able to fully configure Spring Boot and have all the
+Using the descibed file structure you should be able to fully configure Spring Boot and have all the goodies you'd like: global settings, profiles, non-version control settings!
+Also, using the advanced profiles techniques you'll be able to do any number of exotic things you want with your configuration!

 .. _`Spring boot`: http://projects.spring.io/spring-boot/